-Another differentiating factor is that Avalon Waterways boasts the backing of the huge Globus family, which has been operating tours in Europe and elsewhere for nearly a century.
-This offers some practical value: Those who are members of Globus’ Journeys Club, for example, receive discounts and other perks for traveling within the family of brands.
+One differentiating factor for this cruise line is that it boasts the backing of the huge Globus family, which offers some practical value: those who are members of Globus’ Journeys Club, for example, receive discounts and other perks for traveling within the family of brands.
 The brand’s large footprint in Europe also helps with operational infrastructure, such as guides and transport, theoretically enhancing the guest experience.

 Questions about Avalon Waterways?
 Please ask in the comments box below.

 Connect with Avalon Waterways